All About Quakerism

 Deeply related, is one of our most commonly held values – being of Service.
 Rufus M. Jones expressed this well in 1937, “Our mission of service is (the means) by which we express ourselves to the world.”

 During worship we wait…

 opening ourselves to the presence of the Light Within.

 “…the testimonies grow out of our inward religious experience and are intended to give outward expression to the leading of the Spirit of God within….”

 -Wilmer Cooper, The Testimony of Integrity in the Religous Society of Friends.
-PHP #296 (1991)
+Pendle Hill Pamphlet (1991)

-Telling the truth to ourselves and to others is considered key to spiritual growth.
-In order to truly hear and follow the leadings of the spirit, we must be willing to hear and act on the truth as it is known to us.
-This also involves being who we really are, and stripping away those things that are artificial; making our actions consistent with inner values.
+Being truthful to ourselves and others is key to spiritual growth.
+In order to follow the leadings of Spirit, we must be willing to act on the truth as it is known to us and make our actions consistent with inner values.

 Background of the Quaker Faith

 from Faith & Practice of New England Yearly Meeting, 1988\5, p.
 53

 George Fox, one of the early founders of the Society of Friends in seventeenth-century England, had as a youth suffered great anguish as he sought an answer to his spiritual quest.
 His answer came, after much reading of the Scriptures and visits to many ministers and counselors, when he heard a voice within him which said: “There is One, even Christ Jesus, that can speak to thy condition.”
 “And when I heard it,” he later reported, “my heart did leap for joy.”